-There are a variety of reasons why you would want to purchase one.
+There are a variety of reasons why you would want to purchase a new sleeping bag.
 For starters, having practically a portable bed you can take anywhere with you on the go has many benefits, and expands your choices for travel and lessens restrictions, as you can basically sleep anywhere stable and safe.

-They’re also great for camping in general, as most people tend to purchase one when trekking outdoors overnight.
-They pair well with other camping equipment, like tents, and can keep the cold at bay while you enjoy a nice, relaxing rest wherever you need.
+They’re also great for camping in general, as most people tend to purchase sleeping bags when trekking outdoors overnight.
+The best sleeping bags will also pair well with other camping equipment, like tents, and can keep the cold at bay while you enjoy a nice, relaxing rest wherever you need.

 10 Top Rated Sleeping Bag Reviews